acbsp/bonafide.guru/en/contents.rst

 bondage"

-In this verse Lord Caytanya Mahaprabhu recommends us to hear Śrīmad Bhāgavatam from the mouth of pure devotee.
-Srila Prabhupada is that very personality, **self-realized**\ *soul*, who *retells* us the Śrīmad Bhāgavatam in His books.
-One who takes these books in hands, gets the possibility to communicate with Srila Prabhupada and HEAR from His mouth Śrīmad Bhāgavatam.
+In this verse Lord Caytanya Mahaprabhu recommends us to hear Śrīmad Bhāgavatam from the mouth of pure devotee. |SP| is that very personality, **self-realized**\ *soul*, who *retells* us the Śrīmad Bhāgavatam in His books.
+One who takes these books in hands, gets the possibility to communicate with |SP| and HEAR from His mouth Śrīmad Bhāgavatam.

 "**The influence of a pure devotee is such that if someone comes to